-''' from ml4chem.atomistic.features.gaussian import Gaussian
+''' from ml4chem.atomistic.features.gaussian import Gaussian features = Gaussian(cutoff=6.5, normalized=True, save_preprocessor="features.scaler") '''

 In the code snippet above we are building Gaussian type features using the ml4chem.atomistic.features. gaussian.Gaussian class.
-We use a cutoff radius of 6.5 angstrom, we normalized by the squared cutoff raidous, and the preprocessing is saved to the file features.scaler (by default the preprocessing used is MinMaxScaler in a range (-1,1) as implemented in scikit-learn).
+We use a cutoff radius of 6.5 angstrom, we normalized by the squared cutoff raidous, and the preprocessing is saved to the file features.scaler (by default the preprocessing used is MinMaxScaler in a range (-1, 1) as implemented in scikit-learn).
 The angular symmetry functions used by default are G_i^3 , if you are interested in using G_i^4 , then you need to pass angular_type keyword argument:

-4.8.2 Atomic latent features
+5.8.2 Atomic Enviroment Vector